Obarads/OGIex/README.md

 ![tested](https://img.shields.io/badge/Tested_on-Ubuntu-red?style=flat-square)
 ![License](https://img.shields.io/github/license/Obarads/OGIex?color=green&style=flat-square)

-OGIex are scripts from building a docker image to running a demo of paper implementations by three or fewer commands.
+OGIex are scripts from building a docker image to running a demo of paper implementations by three or fewer commands and works.

 ## How to use
 1. Select a script dir in the `environments` dir.